Languages at Duke

 Global Understanding

-• Knowing a foreign language can help you contribute to making the world a better place.
+• Knowing multiple languages can help you contribute to making the world a better place.
 Knowledge of other languages and cultures is an absolute necessity, not only for economic and political survival, but also for international cooperation.

 • Being proficient in more than one language will enhance your ability to participate effectively in the local, national and international debates of the 21st century.